JaromirProchazka/quizGenerator/docs/SerializedDocs.md

 - press `Answer` button, and read your notes, which are shown at the bottom.
   - If you answer matches, press `Next 👍` which simply shows new question and increment counter.
   - If you failed to answer correctly, press the `Next 👎` button.
-This one also shows new question, but it moves the incorrectly answered question ahead, so that it will be asked again and hopefully answered correctly.
+This one also shows new question, but it moves the incorrectly answered question ahead (max 10 question ahead depending on how many question there are in the quiz), so that it will be asked again and hopefully answered correctly.
-- when you are done and want to start a different quiz, simply press the `Back` button, which closes this quiz.
+- when you are done and want to start a different quiz, simply press the `Quit` button, which closes this quiz.

 There is also a counter, which says “`number of answered questions / number of questions`”.
 If you answer incorrectly and press `Next 👎`, the counter doesn’t increment.